Shared Ownership Pros and Cons

 This is a unique advantage to shared ownership and often opens up many more opportunities for homebuyers that wouldn’t usually be possible.

-What are the Shared Ownership Disadvantages?
+What are the Shared Ownership Cons?

 As with any large purchase, it’s important that you do your due diligence and research the process fully.
 The same applies to shared ownership and some of the pitfalls that can impact homebuyers.
 Here are some of the shared ownership disadvantages that you’ll want to consider if you're buying through the scheme: